peterkolade1/Hiverr/replit.md

-# CreatorLink - UGC Platform
+# Hiver - UGC Influencer Marketing Platform

 ## Overview

-CreatorLink is a full-stack web application that connects brands with content creators for User-Generated Content (UGC) campaigns.
+Hiver is a full-stack web application that connects brands with content creators for User-Generated Content (UGC) campaigns.
 The platform features a modern React frontend with TypeScript, an Express.js backend, and PostgreSQL database with Drizzle ORM.
-The application showcases creators, campaigns, and includes an inquiry system for connecting brands with creators.
+The application showcases creators with "Hive Score" ratings, campaigns, and includes an inquiry system for connecting brands with creators across multiple niches including Beauty & Skincare, Fitness & Health, Food & Cooking, Fashion & Lifestyle, Technology, Photography, Music & Audio, and Travel.

 ## User Preferences